livingsilver94/backee/README.md

 It also possible to restore files without scripts.
 The `links` directory symbolic-links files to their destination path, while the  `data` directory *copies* files, optionally by editing it using the Go template engine, so that a file could be customized for a particular platform on-the-fly.
 You can think Backee as an advanced dotfiles manager, whilst easy to use with its declarative definition files.

 While not strictly necessary, Backee should be run by a privileged user to unleash its potential: restoring system-wide configuration files, webserver resources or installing packages, to name a few.<br/>
 On Unix, it links and copies files impersonating the owner of the directory.

-To retain your environment variables in Backee, it is suggested to run `sudo -E backee`.
+If you are using `sudo`, please read the `sudo` caveats below.

 ## Configuration format